Even today I'm asking for proof of surgical strike, says Telangana CM K Chandrashekhar Rao | Politics

 - India

-Telangana Chief Minister K Chandrashekhar Rao on Sunday sought proof from the Central government over the Indian Army's claims of carrying out surgical strikes in Pakistan Occupied Kashmir (PoK) in September 2019.
+Telangana Chief Minister K Chandrashekhar Rao on Sunday sought proof from the Central government over surgical strikes carried out in Pakistan Occupied Kashmir (PoK) in September 2019.
 "Even today, I am asking for the proof.
 Let the government of India show (the proof).
 The BJP makes false propaganda that is why people are asking for it," said Rao

 "The BJP is using surgical strike politically.
 The Army is fighting at the border.
 If anyone is dying, it's Army personnel, and they should be given credit for it, not BJP," he said.
 Rao's comments come at a time when he is engaged in a row with Assam Chief Minister Himanta Biswa Sarma over the issue of proof on surgical strikes.